f5devcentral/f5-agility-labs-waf/docs/waf241/module1 - elevated bot/lab1/lab1.rst

 Verify Browser Challenges
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 #.
 Back in the JuiceShop tab, click the Browsers **Refresh** button. **Do not dismiss the popup or interact with the site in any way**.
 (Inspection tools should still be open and focused on the Network tab)
 #.
 Find the 1st entry named **juiceshop.f5agility.com** at the top and click on it.
 There will be two.
 The top one is empty (Failed to load response data) because there was none, but if you look at the headers you can see this is actually a 307 temp redirect back to "/" with 2 **TS** cookies set by the WAF.
+The **TSPD_101** cookie is the one set as part of the challenge.
 This was the first phase of the Active challenge and similar in a way to how our TCP SYN cookies work at Layer 4.

 .. image:: images/first.png
   :width: 600 px

-3. Under the next request you will see quite a different HTML response this time as the Advanced WAF has inserted obfuscated JS to challenge and verify the browser.
+3. Under the second request for **juiceshop.f5agility.com** you will see quite a different HTML response this time as the Advanced WAF has inserted obfuscated JS to challenge and verify the browser.
 #.
 You may need to resize the Inspect > Response pane to get a better look at the JS.
 This code is not easy to reverse engineer and is updated often via the Advanced WAF **Live Update** feature.

 .. image:: images/with_bot.png